microchip-pic-avr-examples/pic18f16q41-analog-serial-read-mplab-mcc/README.md

 - Close MCC by clicking the blue “MCC” shield again

 #### Step #6: Modifying main.c
 - Upon the generation being completed, the new MCC generated header and source files will be in the project window.
-Select the main.c file and you will see an empty while(1) loop where you can add your application code.
+Select the main.c file found within your source files and you will see an empty while(1) loop where you can add your application code
 - Follow this path under “Projects”
   - LED_Toggle -> Header Files -> MCC Generated Files -> System -> pins.h
 - Open “pins.h” and scroll down to find the defined function “LED_Toggle()”
- - Copy and paste this function into your main.c, while loop.
+  - Copy and paste this function into your main.c, while(1) loop
   - Below this function, add a delay of 500 milliseconds using “__delay_ms(500);”

 ```
 int main(void)